JPRuskin/chocolatey-docs/input/en-us/guides/create/create-msi-package.md

 ---
 Order: 2
 xref: howto-create-msi-package
-Title: How to Create an MSI Installer Package
+Title: How To Create an MSI Installer Package
 Description: Creating a package that installs an MSI
 ---

 When starting out with Chocolatey, why not start simple?
-Installing an MSI is a popular use of a Chocolatey package, and we'll walk you through how to do just that - assuming you've already run through [Preparing Your Environment for Package Creation](#package-creation-env-placeholder).
+Installing an MSI is a popular use of a Chocolatey package, and we'll walk you through how to do just that - assuming you've already run through [Preparing Your Environment for Package Creation](#xref:howto-prepare-env).

-### What is an MSI
+### What Is an MSI

 MSI files are a standardised installer filetype, used by Windows.
 Unlike EXE installers (which can and will do just about anything), MSIs have _standards_ (or at least they all use the Windows Installer under the hood) and will behave somewhat predictably.